 We are committed to academic excellence.
 The British system’s IGCSE and A-Level academic qualifications are extremely well-thought of within the international community and are accepted as entry qualifications to the most prestigious universities worldwide.

-O Castro British School was founded in 2008 as the first British school in Vigo.
-The school is accredited by the British Council, NABSS and the Galician Government, and in 2014, O Castro British School was certified as the only Cambridge School in Galicia.
-In 2017 O Castro British School joined NACE Schools group, one of the world’s leading education providers; the NACE group owns and operates more than 50 schools located throughout 9 countries worldwide.Find out more
+O Castro British International School was founded in 2008 as the first British school in Vigo.
+The school is accredited by the British Council, NABSS and the Galician Government, and in 2014, O Castro British International School was certified as the only Cambridge School in Galicia.
+In 2017 O Castro British International School joined Globeducate group, one of the world’s leading education providers; the Globeducate group owns and operates more than 50 schools located throughout 9 countries worldwide.Find out more

 Our staff comprises a team of highly qualified professionals, passionate about teaching and dedicated to helping our students to acquire the intellectual curiosity and critical thinking skills that they need to become confident and accomplished learners.
 We focus on the individual to ensure that each child receives appropriate support and guidance to achieve their full academic and personal potential.Meet the team